-After 20 hrs of non-stop action and 18 thousand photos we realized our energy was fueled by the adrenaline high of euphoric laughter, joyous tears, captivating emotions, and rhapsodic dancing.
+After 20 hrs of non-stop action and 18 thousand photos for this Portland Art Museum wedding we realized our energy was fueled by the adrenaline high of euphoric laughter, joyous tears, captivating emotions, and rhapsodic dancing.
 “Faith!
 Hope!
 Love!” reads the tattoo on Radhika’s right ankle, and after experiencing their authentic love and joy we feel closer to the depth of Indian traditions.

 Emee Pumarega with EJP Events brilliantly planned Radhika and Shilpin’s wedding at The Portland Art Museum located in the heart of Portland’s cultural district.
 Everything flowed flawlessly.
 This venue was perfect.
 It’s is the oldest art museum in the Pacific Northwest and internationally recognized for some of the world’s finest private collections.
 Dedicated to preserving great art for the enrichment of future generations and a premier venue for education in the visual arts.
 What better setting to have for the rich colors, Indian traditions and awe-inspiring love shared between Radhika, Shilpin and 350 friends and family.
 The location of The Portland Art Museum was ideal for their large group.
 The Portland Park Blocks provided Shilpin’s Barrat procession with the perfect path to parade through the streets and circle back to the entrance of the museum and enough room for everyone to freely celebrate.
 And wow!
 Radhika’s ceremonial entrance into the Field’s Ballroom stopped all the clocks!
 Having their reception in the Kridel Grand Ballroom with its soaring ceiling heights and dramatic architectural details felt like something between being inside the Louvre and a killer night club.